pavanipisupati/Boston-Housing-Price-Prediction/README.md

     Deployment complete!
 Link - https://lokd199fea.execute-api.us-east-2.amazonaws.com/dev (changes with every deployment)
-11. Open postman and add a request body with POST and the url is: https://lokd199fea.execute-api.us-east-2.amazonaws.com/dev/predict
+11. Open postman and add a request body with POST and the url is: https://lokd199fea.execute-api.us-east-2.amazonaws.com/dev/predict (Can get a sample test json from tests/ folder test.py file.
+The above link is active and can send request anytime!)
 12. We can see the prediction in the response when we send the request.
 13. We can undeploy using
     `zappa undeploy dev`